-- Brands can also focus on making the already existing features better that retain the customers.
+- Brands can also focus on making the already existing features better than retaining the customers.

 3. Ask your customers the right questions: Customer is the king and rightly said.
-For a business, it is extremely important to know if their customers are satisfied with their products or services.
+For a business, it is extremely important to know if its customers are satisfied with its products or services.
 The easiest way to know that takes a quick customer satisfaction feedback.
-Ask your customers the right questions to get the right feedback, that will ultimately help you make informed decision/ timely changes (if needed) thereby reducing the number of dissatisfied customers.
+Ask your customers the right questions to get the right feedback, which will ultimately help you make informed decisions/ timely changes (if needed) thereby reducing the number of dissatisfied customers.

 4. Keep your loyal customers happy: Give your loyal customers reasons to stick around with your brand.
-Loyal customers not only buy regularly from you but also suggest their family, friends and business associates to you.
-Offer loyalty or reward points, birthday/anniversary discounts rewards points that can be redeemed etc.
+Loyal customers not only buy regularly from you but also suggest their family, friends, and business associates to you.
+Offer loyalty or reward points, birthday/anniversary discounts reward points that can be redeemed, etc.

-5. Offer more than usual to your loyal customers: Offer them with long-term discounts.
+5. Offer more than usual to your loyal customers: Offer them long-term discounts.
 A long-term discount or contract should benefit both, the business and the customer.
-A leading footwear offers a lifetime exchange offer on their shoes provided the shoes are still in good condition.
+Leading footwear offers a lifetime exchange offer on their shoes provided the shoes are still in good condition.
 Who would want to miss such an offer?